Race Day Details

 Part 3, Bike

+You must wear a helmet at all times while riding your bike.
+It is recommended to ride a bike with at least a front suspension.
 There will be a sweep bike behind the last participant to assist with any incidents.
 They may have limited equipment, so be prepared for any mechanical or other issues.

-A little over 4 miles of riding after the singletrack section will get you to the end!
+Enter the Makwa northbound singletrack.
+This is an old school rocky, rooty trail.
+You will cross several ATV trails.
+This is just over 4 miles of singletrack to Gravel Pit Trailhead.
 Follow signs to continue on Phipps Fire Lane west back towards Mosquito Brook Road.
 This is a shared road.
 It consists of large gravel that is thick in many spots.
 There may be vehicles, UTVs or other cyclists.
 Follow all road rules.
 There will be a volunteer to assist at the intersection of Phipps Fire Lane and Mosquito Brook Road.
 They will NOT be controlling traffic.